Oarfish

-The common name oarfish is thought to be in reference either to their highly compressed and elongated bodies, or to the now discredited belief that the fish "row" themselves through the water with their pelvic fins.
+The common name oarfish is thought to allude either to their highly compressed and elongated bodies or to the now discredited belief that the fish "row" themselves through the water with their pelvic fins.
 The family name Regalecidae is derived from the Latin regalis, meaning "royal".
-The occasional beachings of oarfish after storms, and their habit of lingering at the surface when sick or dying, make oarfish a probable source of many sea serpent tales.
+Although the larger species are considered game fish and are fished commercially on a small scale, oarfish are rarely caught alive; their flesh is not well regarded for eating due to its gelatinous consistency.

-Although the larger species are considered game fish and are fished commercially to a minor extent, oarfish are rarely caught alive; their flesh is not well regarded for eating due to its gelatinous consistency.
+Their rarity and large size, and their habit of lingering at the surface when sick or dying, make oarfish a probable source of historical sea serpent tales.
+Their beachings before storms have gained them a reputation as harbingers of doom, a folk belief reinforced by the numerous beachings before the disastrous 2011 Tōhoku earthquake and tsunami.

-Anatomy and morphology
+Description

 The dorsal fin originates from above the (relatively large) eyes and runs the entire length of the fish.
 Of the approximately 400 dorsal fin rays, the first 10 to 13 are elongated to varying degrees, forming a trailing crest embellished with reddish spots and flaps of skin at the ray tips.
 The pelvic fins are similarly elongated and adorned, reduced to one to five rays each.
 The pectoral fins are greatly reduced and situated low on the body.
-The anal fin is completely absent and the caudal fin may be reduced or absent, as well, with the body tapering to a fine point.
+The anal fin is completely absent and the caudal fin may be reduced or absent as well, with the body tapering to a fine point.
 All fins lack true spines.
 At least one account, from researchers in New Zealand, described the oarfish as giving off "electric shocks" when touched.

-Like other members of its order, the oarfish has a small yet highly protrusible oblique mouth with no visible teeth.
-The body is scaleless and the skin is covered with easily abraded, silvery ganoine.
-In the streamer fish (Agrostichthys parkeri), the skin is clad with hard tubercles.
-All species lack gas bladders and the number of gill rakers is variable.
+As in other members of its order, the mouth can be protruded.
+The body has no scales.
+In the streamer fish (Agrostichthys parkeri), the skin is clad with hard tubercles; in Regalecus russelii, there are tubercules along the midline of the belly.

-Oarfish coloration is also variable; the flanks are commonly covered with irregular bluish to blackish streaks, black dots, and squiggles.
-These markings quickly fade following death.
-It is probable that these markings are bioluminescent in the deep sea.
+All species lack swim bladders, the number of gill rakers is variable, but R. russellii has more than R. glesne.
+Oarfish are silver in coloration; the body is marked with small dark spots.